tippingpointuk/n8n-nodes-zetkin/README.md

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

+To setup credentials, you have to copy and paste the 'state' string that is sent to the zetkin login page to the callback url (as well as 'code').

 ## Operations

 This node is in early stages.
 Currently not supporting any operations.